-- 41.1 For penalties of a technical nature or those defined by formula, the Penalties Committee will not meet unless they wish to consider a variation to the standard penalty. - 41.2 The Penalties Committee may impose any penalty within the limits permitted in the Rules for the category of infringement or may disallow the penalty if they decide that there was insufficient evidence that an infringement occurred.
-The Penalties Committee may not suspend, ignore or modify any Rules. - 41.3 The Penalties Committee, in determining the penalty, will take into account the severity of the offence, the extent to which the pilot was advantaged, any previous similar offences and any other relevant circumstances. - 41.4 Deductions of points will be made after scoring has been completed.
-Flights which are disqualified will be treated as if they had not launched, for the purpose of scoring. - 41.5 Penalties will be listed, with reasons, on the score sheet of the day on which the infringement took place. - 41.6 The Penalties Committee may penalise by deduction of points or may suspend or disqualify a competing pilot for infringement of the Rules in accordance with the following table.
+- 41.5 All instances of cheating or unsporting behaviour must be referred to the NCC (National Competition Committee).
+The NCC may issue a ban on pilots from participating in future National Championships. - 41.6 Recording of Cheating or Unsporting Behaviour shall be included in the competitor's overall contest results and notated as "Violation of Rule 41.4" - 41.7 For penalties of a technical nature or those defined by formula, the Penalties Committee will not meet unless they wish to consider a variation to the standard penalty. - 41.8 The Penalties Committee, in determining the penalty, will take into account the severity of the offence, the extent to which the pilot was advantaged, any previous similar offences and any other relevant circumstances. - 41.9 Deductions of points will be made after scoring has been completed.
+Flights which are disqualified will be treated as if they had not launched, for the purpose of scoring. - 41.10 Penalties will be listed, with reasons, on the score sheet of the day on which the infringement took place. - 41.11 The Penalties Committee may penalise by deduction of points or may suspend or disqualify a competing pilot for infringement of the Rules in accordance with the following table.
 Where a separate maximum deduction is not shown, there is no flexibility in the penalty.